jinhao97/ai-champion-bootcamp-cpf-retirement-planner/README.md

 🔗 [Live App](https://your-app-url.streamlit.app)

 ## Disclaimer
-This is an educational prototype for the AI Champions Bootcamp.
+This is an educational prototype for the AI Champions Bootcamp :)